17.03.2020 Statement on International Volunteering in 2020 and COVID-19

-If your answer is yes then come to Kenya and take part in a Harambee volunteer project.
-Harambee is a swahili word which means ‘working together’ and this is what Brighter Communities Worldwide volunteering projects are all about.
-These projects happen twice a year during June/July and during October/November.
+Harambee is a Swahili word which means ‘working together’ and this is what our volunteer projects are all about – working together with local staff and volunteers in Kenya.
+The projects happen twice a year during June/July and during October/November and volunteers take part as teams.

 Harambee provides a short-term volunteer placement for 2 or 3 weeks in Kenya along with a 4 day training programme to prepare you for the experience.
 Not enough time to change the world but enough time to change your way of looking at it.

-This is a opportunity for you to share your skills and experience in a way that will help bring postive change to peoples lives.
-It’s your chance to explore community development in the context of rural Kenya and to deepen your understanding of global development issues.
+This is an opportunity for you to share your skills and experience in a way that will help bring positive change to peoples lives.
+It’s your chance to explore community development in the context of rural Kenya, to deepen your understanding of global development issues and explore your place in the global agenda of sustainable development.

 Go with an open mind, a flexible nature and a willingness to help.
 Share the experience with team mates who start out as strangers and become close friends and local people who will amaze you with their positive attitude, perseverance and ingenuity.
 Come home with a wealth of memories, a personally enriching experience and a whole new perspective on life.